dentarg/auth0-blog/_posts/2017-09-20-rxjs-advanced-tutorial-with-angular-web-speech-part-1.markdown

 ## Update Listen Component

 Recall that we're just logging words (as strings) to the console right now in our Listen component.
-It's time to update the component to use our new `Word` type.
+It's time to update the component to store arrays of words.

 Before we update the code itself, let's briefly review our goals.
 We want to:

-* Store nouns, verbs, and adjectives in arrays of type `Word[]`.
+* Store nouns, verbs, and adjectives in arrays of type `string[]`.
 There should be five words in each array.
-* When words are recognized from Web Speech API, we need to convert the results from strings to `Word` objects.
-* Show an error when a user tries to continue speaking words when there are already five for that type.
+* Show an error when a user tries to continue speaking words when there are already five for that part of speech.
 * If the user manually deletes any words using the form, spoken commands should then fill in the missing words appropriately where there are openings.

 Now let's develop the functionality to facilitate these goals.